BrianLoe/ETL-and-DataViz/README.md

 - Turnovers are expected to be 87% in FY20, the leavers are confirmed to be 9.4%
 - Turnovers will be massively expected to occur on Operations and Sales & Marketing Department
 - Most of these turnovers will be employees on their third year

-## Premier League 21-22 clubs visualisation using Tableau
-A. Do clubs that create a lot of chances placed higher in the standings?
-Using goals/assists (G/A) per 90, their expected G/A (XG/XA) per 90, and non-penalty G/A & XG/XA to determine clubs' performance.
-Chances are measured by clubs' ability to make chances and convert it into goals.
-It will be also determined with non-penalty to see if there is any difference.

-Insights:
-- Clubs that create a lot of chance actually do placed higher in the standing for the upper half table (1-10)
-- The bottom half (11-20) as can be seen, although they create many chances, they are being punished by not converting those into goals (i.e. the orange circle can be seen is above the blue circle)
-- Most clubs that are on the bottom half has only one particular player that contribute to the team goals (player that has higher than 20% goal contribution), they depend a lot on their key player

-Goals win games and that applies to this premier league season.
-Man.
-City and Liverpool were amongst the top teams who converted a lot of goals from their chances.
-They were on their own league compared to the others.
-The under performance from the clubs can be seen through their chance conversion in the Non-penalty XG/XA vs actual G/A per 90 graph.
-This mostly reflects what happens in the table, with some clubs such as Brighton and Tottenham who were placed a lot higher despite having an under performance.

-B. Is possession in premier league helps club win games or placed higher in the standings?
-First comparison will be made on the top 6 teams which is Man.
-City, Liverpool,  Chelsea, Tottenham, Arsenal, and Man.
-United.
-These teams are called the Big Six in England.
-First of all, from these 6 teams, Man.
-City, Liverpool, and Chelsea has higher posessions than the others.
-To be able to score goals with possession, the most essential area of the pitch is the Attacking 3rd to Attacking penalty area of opposition.
-A higher number here will mean that the club is able to utilise their possession style of football to maximum.

-We can see that although the top 3 clubs has similar possession and touches, why does Chelsea has a huge gap points to the top 2 clubs?
-From the posession vs touch area, we can see that Chelsea has the highest possession and touches in defensive 3rd area.
-This is not good because it means that Chelsea were not able to progress the ball into opponent half.
-With fewer touches, Liverpool and Man.
-City were able to rake more possession in those same area.

-Tottenham, Arsenal, and Man.
-United has similar pattern.
-If we compare the top 2 teams with the 4 other teams, it is obvious that a lot of touches in defensive 3rd is not good.
-We can see a big gap in attacking area possession vs touches.
-This might happen because they lack a player in defense and midfield that can progress the ball up higher into attacking half.
-Being stuck in defensive 3rd is not good because it means that they are wasting a lot of time on their own half which then few factors such as opponent pressing, defense low block, etc. will outplayed themselves.